Skip to main content

 Department of Transportation The Secretary of Transportation should ensure that the FHWA Administrator develops a strategy to communicate FHWA's updated Freight and Land Use Handbook with freight stakeholders.
 (Recommendation 2)

 The U.S. Department of Transportation concurred with this recommendation in April 2023 and described planned steps it would take to implement it.
-As of April 2023, the Department of Transportation stated it will provide an update within 180 days of the issuance of GAO's report.
-As of September 2023, the Department of Transportation was developing a strategy to communicate the Freight and Land Use Handbook with stakeholders after completing planned workshops with freight industry stakeholders.
-Accordingly, we will continue to monitor their efforts.
-Developing a strategy that communicates FHWA's updated Freight and Land Use Handbook can raise awareness and better ensure the tools and resources identified in the handbook are reaching relevant freight stakeholders during the planning and establishment of inland intermodal freight facilities.
+The Department of Transportation told GAO in September 2023 it was developing a strategy to communicate the Freight and Land Use Handbook after completing planned workshops with freight industry stakeholders.
+In March 2024, the Department of Transportation shared their Freight and Land Use Handbook Communication Strategy.
+Developing a strategy to communicate the Freight and Land Use Handbook better positions the Department of Transportation to raise awareness for this resource and helps ensures the tools in the handbook reach relevant freight stakeholders as they plan and establish inland intermodal freight facilities.

 Full Report